top of page

 • compassionately challenging negatively-warped and emotionally-hijacked thoughts and beliefs

-• learning to be in a more helpful, courageous, and dynamic relationship with all aspects of yourself
+• learning to be in a more helpful, courageous, and caring relationship with all aspects of yourself

 • giving rightful consideration and respect to experiences of joy, ease, pride, courage, and confidence